 How Does the Diaphragm Muscle Help You Breathe?

 Take a deep breath in…and out… Notice how your chest moves in and out with each breath.
-You can thank your chest muscles, especially the diaphragm, for helping you breathe.
+You can thank your chest muscles, especially the diaphragm, for helping your lungs work.
+Now let’s learn some amazing facts about your diaphragm muscle!

 The diaphragm is a thin and wide muscle that’s located right under your lungs.
-What do you think about the shape in this picture of the diaphragm?
-It kind of looks like a dome, parachute, or an upside-down coffee filter!
+Take a look at this picture of the diaphragm.
+What do you notice about the shape?
+Some people think that the diaphragm looks like a dome, parachute, or an upside-down coffee filter!

 As a result, your lungs live “upstairs” in your chest, and your stomach and intestines live “downstairs” in your belly.

 Most of the time, breathing happens automatically, even when you are sleeping and dreaming!
-Sometimes, you might choose to control your diaphragm muscle, like when you hold your breath or pant like a puppy.
+Sometimes, you might choose to control your diaphragm, like when you hold your breath or pant like a puppy.

 All of this happens because your brain sends signals through the spinal cord which then goes down nerves to the diaphragm muscle.